About Us

 Picture of Dr. Jennifer Jellison Holme

-Jennifer Jellison Holme is an Associate Professor of Educational Policy and Planning in the Department of Educational Leadership and Policy.
+Jennifer Jellison Holme is a Professor of Educational Policy and Planning in the Department of Educational Leadership and Policy at the University of Texas at Austin.
 Dr. Holme’s research focuses on the politics and implementation of educational policy, with a particular focus on the relationship among school reform, equity, and diversity in schools.
-Her research interests include: school desegregation (currently focusing on inter-district programs); teacher turnover; high stakes testing (exit level testing); and school choice policy.

 She received her Ph.D. in Education Policy (Urban Schooling) from UCLA, her Ed.M in Administration, Planning and Social Policy from the Harvard University Graduate School of Education, and her B.A. in Sociology from UCLA.